 Shakshuka: The origin and an easy, healthy recipe!
-This one-pan Shakshuka is bursting with aromatic spices, flavour, and nutrients.
+This one-pan Shakshuka is bursting with aromatic spices, flavor, and nutrients.
 Serve this rich, tomato and egg soup with crusty bread.

 Shakshuka.
 You’ve seen this traditional dish all over the internet.
 Pinterest, Facebook, Instagram – you name it!
 What does it look like?
 Red tomato sauce, tender poached eggs, vibrant green spinach, and plenty of Middle Eastern Spices.

-Shakshuka is like an Arabic version of the Mexican favourite Huevos Rancheros.
-And I’m guessing that it’ will soon become your favourite go-to easy weeknight meal.
+Shakshuka is like an Arabic version of the Mexican favorite Huevos Rancheros.
+And I'm guessing that it’ will soon become your favorite go-to easy weeknight meal.
 This tomato dish is delicious for breakfast or brunch too, especially served with a thick slice of crusty bread.

-Finally, you can top your healthy shakshuka with any of your favorite flavoings, from crumbled cheese to fresh herbs to extra dried spices.
+Finally, you can top your healthy shakshuka with any of your favorite flavorings, from crumbled cheese to fresh herbs to extra-dried spices.

 Shakshukas Origin

 Shakshuka (or Shakshouka) originates in North Africa and the Middle East.
 However, the exact origin of Shakshuka is disputed.
-Some say Moroccans invented the savory egg and tomato dish.
-Others say it originated in Turkey, and still others say Yemen.
-However, regardless of where it came from, shakshuka is a staple Arab dish all over North Africa.
+Some say Tunisians invented the savory egg and tomato dish.
+Others say it originated in Morocco, and still, others say Yemen or Turkey.
+However, regardless of where it came from, shakshuka is a staple dish all over North Africa.
 It’s traditionally served directly out of a cast-iron skillet or a tajine.

 So, What is Shakshuka?